Aluminium nitride: History and physical properties

 Critical spontaneous and piezoelectric polarization constants for AlN are listed in the table below:

-AlN has high thermal conductivity, high-quality MOCVD-grown AlN single crystal has an intrinsic thermal conductivity of 321 W/(m·K), consistent with a first-principle calculation.
+AlN has high thermal conductivity.
+High-quality MOCVD-grown AlN single crystal has an intrinsic thermal conductivity of 321 W/(m·K), consistent with a first-principles calculations.
 For an electrically insulating ceramic, it is 70–210 W/(m·K) for polycrystalline material, and as high as 285 W/(m·K) for single crystals).

-AlN is one of the few materials that have both a wide and direct bandgap (almost twice that of SiC and GaN) and large thermal conductivity.
+AlN is one of the few materials that have both a wide and direct band gap (almost twice that of SiC and GaN) and large thermal conductivity.
 This is due to its small atomic mass, strong interatomic bonds, and simple crystal structure.
-This property makes AlN attractive for application in high speed and high power communication networks.
-Many devices handle and manipulate large amounts of energy in small volumes and at high speeds, so due to the electrically insulating nature and high thermal conductivity of AlN, it becomes a potential material for high-power power electronics.
-Among group III-nitride materials, AlN has higher thermal conductivity compared to gallium nitride (GaN).
+This property makes AlN attractive for applications in high speed and high power communication networks.
+Many devices handle and manipulate large amounts of energy in small volumes and at high speeds.
+Hence, due to its electrically insulating nature and high thermal conductivity, AlN is a potential material for high-power power electronics.
+Among group III-nitride materials, AlN has a higher thermal conductivity compared to gallium nitride (GaN).
 Therefore, AlN is more advantageous than GaN in terms of heat dissipation in many power and radio frequency electronic devices.

-Thermal expansivity is another critical property for high temperature applications.
-The calculated thermal expansion coefficients of AlN at 300 K are 4.2×10-6 K-1along a-axis and 5.3×10-6 K-1 along c-axis.
+Thermal expansion is another critical property for high temperature applications.
+The calculated thermal expansion coefficients of AlN at 300 K are 4.2×10−6 K−1along a-axis and 5.3×10−6 K−1 along c-axis.